weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

   language="py"
 />

+### Data model / generics

+You can choose to provide a generic type to a query or data operation.
+This can be beneficial as the generic class is used to extract the return properties and statically type the response.

+<FilteredTextBlock
+  text={PythonCode}
+  startMarker="# TestArticle"
+  endMarker="# END TestArticle"
+  language="py"
+/>

 ### Choose your own adventure

 With these basics in place, you should be ready to try out all of the other operations available in the `collections` client.